-You may be wondering, is Northern Ireland safe to travel?
+You may be wondering, is Northern Ireland safe to travel to?
 We’re here to set the record straight and tell you all you need to know.

-Due to the complex history of Northern Ireland and the recent period of conflict known as The Troubles, tourists may want to know whether Northern Ireland is safe or dangerous to visit.
+Due to the complex history of Northern Ireland and the recent period of conflict and civil unrest known as The Troubles, tourists may want to know whether Northern Ireland is safe or dangerous to visit.
 Similarly, some also wonder if Ireland is safe to visit.

-Indeed, since we have grown into one of Ireland’s most significant tourism websites, we have had some emails asking questions such as ‘Is Northern Ireland Dangerous?’ and ‘Is Northen Ireland Safe to visit?’
-Someone even asked us ‘How do I go to Northern Ireland and stay safe?’
+Indeed, since we have grown into one of Ireland’s most significant tourism websites, we have had some emails asking questions such as “is Northern Ireland dangerous?” and “is Northern Ireland safe to visit?”
+Someone even asked us, “How do I go to Northern Ireland and stay safe?”

 We can understand why people would ask such questions.
 If all we heard about a place was a few negative news stories, we would certainly do our research before visiting.

-The majority of Protestants (who were predominately unionist) resided in Northern Ireland.
+The majority of Protestants (who were predominately members of the Unionist community) resided in Northern Ireland.
 As such, the British decided to keep that part of Ireland in the United Kingdom.
 The rest of Ireland became independent.

 Tensions cumulated in The Troubles, a violent civil war.
 It was four decades filled with bombings, battles, riots, and murders that consumed the small province since the 1960s.
 During The Troubles, Northern Ireland was a dangerous place for tourists to visit.

-Northern Ireland has changed dramatically in the years since the Good Friday Agreement was signed in 1998.
+Northern Ireland has changed dramatically since the Good Friday Agreement was signed in 1998.
 However, its troubles have not entirely ceased.
 There have been outbreaks of violence since the agreement, but these have been sporadic and not directed at tourists.

 Due to the occasional crimes committed by paramilitary groups in Northern Ireland, the U.K. Home Office defines the current terrorism threat level as ‘severe.’

-Overall, the Good Friday Agreement was a significant step towards peace for Northern Ireland, and today it is almost the same as any other modern country in Europe.
+Overall, the Good Friday Agreement was a significant step toward peace for Northern Ireland.
+Today, it is almost the same as any other modern country in Europe.